jim-collier/x9git/project/design.md

 	- Among the options considered, we decided that keeping three implementations in step triples the cost of every change and leaves the newest one nothing to be checked against - a reference that moves is not a reference.
 Pinned at 2.1.0 behavior, the scripts give the port something byte-for-byte to compare against.
 	- The Go build keeps the whole 2.1.0 command surface.
 Where a command is renamed the old name stays as an unpublished spelling, so nothing that works today stops working.
 It may add a command or two of its own.
 	- Byte-identical output stays the test for everything that has not deliberately changed.
 A rename moves help and error text on purpose, and those cases are carved out explicitly rather than left to read as regressions.

+- `update` became `pullcom`, and `br land` became `br merge`.
+The old spellings keep working, permanently.
+	- `update` said nothing about direction, and read like it updated gitsby itself. `pullcom` names both halves in the order they run - the ordering decision above, made visible in the name.
+	- `sync` kept its name.
+It was never unclear on its own; the pair was.
+Two words that read as synonyms, with no hint which one publishes, and renaming one end settles it.
+	- `merge` is the word people reach for before they learn `land`. `land` stays as a spelling, and stays the vocabulary the rest of the tool uses for the act itself.
+	- `pullcom` also answers to `update`, `pull`, `pullc`, `pullco`, `pullcomm` and `pullcommit`.
+This is the only prefix ladder in the tool, and it earns the inconsistency: the command you type all day, with a tail nobody recalls exactly.
+Nothing else is prefix-tolerant, and the fix for that is not to spread it.
+	- `finish` was considered as a second name for `br merge` and rejected.
+It overclaims - merging to `dev` still owes a release - and under a permanent-alias promise every spelling is forever.
+	- Go build only.
+The scripts keep the names they shipped with and stay the reference for everything the rename does not touch.

+- `identity` shows the identity block on its own.
+	- `status` already answers "who does this act as", but buried under branch and working-tree state you did not ask about. `account list` answers a different question - what is configured, everywhere, rather than what applies here.
+	- The same lines `status` prints, from the same code, so the two cannot drift apart.
+That includes the rule that the Account line appears only for an account asked for or configured, never one merely inferred from the remote's owner.
+	- It answers outside a repository too.
+Which account a folder belongs to is worth knowing before there is anything in it, which is exactly when you are about to clone or create.

 ## Branching model